Designations Congruent with Things: Chapter 13

 Careful, his brain says, like a team player.
 Careful.

 Newt breaks it off right there, because, because, he’s just, he doesn’t, he can’t really, he’s not going to—look, the point is that he’s built for this.
 He is literally built for exactly this.
-He is built for finding food and eating it, he’s built for resource conversion, signal transduction, environmental analysis, and adaptation in the pursuit of survival.
-He is great at it.
+He’s built for finding food and eating it, he’s built for resource conversion, signal transduction, environmental analysis, adaptation in the pursuit of survival.
+He’s great at it.
 He is, in fact, so great that not only can he do it for himself, he has, on one occasion so far, done it for his entire species, so yeah.
 Suck it, anteverse.

 “You are a nightmare,” Hermann says, like an emotionally conflicted, confused, depressed wasp.

-“Nah man, just your nightmare,” Newt replies, the counter-waspishness he was aiming for turning into weird innuendo, which is really the only kind of innuendo he’s ever fully mastered or managed to display, mostly when he doesn’t want to be displaying anything of the kind.
+“Nah man, just your nightmare.”
+The counter-waspishness Newt was aiming for turns into weird innuendo, which is really the only kind of innuendo he’s ever fully mastered or managed to display, mostly when he doesn’t want to be displaying anything of the kind.
 Whatever.
-He just goes with it, following that statement up with a suggestive rearrangement of his eyebrows and, “come into my dungeon, man, bring your twelve-sided die,” in his most inappropriately lascivious whisper.
+He just goes with it, following that statement up with a suggestive rearrangement of his eyebrows and, “Come into my dungeon, man, bring your eight-sided die,” in his most inappropriately lascivious whisper.

 Hermann kicks his ankle beneath the table.

-Newt manages to keep a straight face and take another bite of pancakes before favoring Hermann with an unimpressed eyebrow lift/head shake combo that comes straight out of the Gottliebian Catalogue of Facial Expressions he now has stored in his cerebellum.
+Newt keeps a straight face, takes another bite of pancakes, then favors Hermann with an unimpressed eyebrow lift/head shake combo that pours straight out of the Gottliebian Catalogue of Facial Expressions he now has on tap in his cerebellum.

 Hermann sighs in a way that indicates he’s not sure whether he should be impressed, upset, or amused.

-“Let’s have it, dude,” Newt says, gesturing with his fork, impatient with Hermann, with himself, with his stupid throat and stupid eyes and stupid brain, and deciding that he is, in this instant, done with Hermann’s interpersonal attempt at generating some kind of protective, unnecessary, Leidenfrost effect of the mind.
+“Let’s have it, dude.”
+Newt gestures with his fork, impatient with Hermann, with himself, with his stupid throat and stupid eyes and stupid brain, and deciding he is, in this instant, done with Hermann’s interpersonal attempt at generating some kind of protective, unnecessary Leidenfrost effect of the mind.
 “All the stuff.
 Let’s go.
 You’ve been wanting to yell at me for days, I’m sure.”

 “Very true,” Hermann admits, in clipped restraint, “but I have no plans to start now.”